pgRouting/pgrouting/doc/planarGraph/pgr_boyerMyrvold.rst

 The main characteristics are:
   - It works with any undirected graph.

-  - For optimization purposes, if there are more than one answer, the function will return one of them.

   - The returned values are the set of source and target of edges with their costs.

   * Running time: Assuming that both the vertex index and edge index supplied take time O(1) to return an index and there are O(n) total self-loops and parallel edges in the graph, most combinations of arguments given to boyer_myrvold_planarity_test result in an algorithm that runs in time O(n) for a graph with n vertices and m edges